codexceed/better-style-transfer/README.md

 ```

 ## Experiments

+In order to evaluate our experiments, we needed a method through which we could measure the quality of the stylized output image generated.
+We initially considered using the overall loss as such a criteria, however, we found that sometimes worse stylized output images had lower loss than better stylized output images.
+This follows the idea that the objective of texture transfer is subjective and there is no one optimal target to converge to.

+Instead of loss, we adopted the following heuristics to evaluate a good stylized output image:
+1. The output image contains clearly outlines of the objects in the content image
+2. The output image adopts the color palette of the style image
+3. The output image adopts the texture of the style image

 ### Testing different image initializations
 The choice of initialization influenced the final output significantly.
 Our expectation was that all of these choices
 would have converged to the same or a similar image given enough iterations, however, we found that the algorithm